 SMALL Business!
 The business coaches or consultants for the larger companies don’t have the same challenges that smaller businesses have, and we have made it our passion to understand what works.
 Our clients can provide the backdrop on how they have succeeded due to the MVP coaches’ dedication and partnership.
+Get to know the MVP Coaches by meeting with them to see if MVP is the right fit for your company.
+Get in touch

 Since joining MVP in 2003, Adam Sonnhalter has played an integral part in growing MVP with his business partner Jack Mencini.
 Adam was well prepared to take on this role with his experience of growing up with a small family business and as an investment banker for eight years.
 He has the background of Wall Street and the laser focused aptitude to know what will work for the individual entrepreneur.